 The board of directors appointed an audit committee to monitor the integrity of our company's consolidated financial statements, its system of internal control over financial reporting and the independence and performance of our independent registered public accounting firm.
 The audit committee also selects our company's independent registered public accounting firm.
-The audit committee also selects our company's independent registered public accounting firm.
+Our board of directors adopted a charter for the audit committee in February 2004, which was most recently revised in November 2021.
 The audit committee currently consists of four independent directors.
 Each member of the audit committee meets the independence requirements of the Nasdaq Stock Market for membership on the Audit Committee.